inko-lang/inko/docs/source/getting-started/modules.md

 ## Import paths

-When importing modules, the compiler looks in the following places to find the
+When importing modules, the compiler looks in the following places to find the module (in this order):
-module:

-1. The standard library
 1. Your project's `src/` directory (see
    [Project structure](../guides/structure.md))
-1. Your project's `dep/src` directory
+1. The source directories of any dependencies of your project, as specified in the `inko.pkg` package manifest
+1. Additional source directories specified using the `-i` / `--include` option, including the standard library (which is added by default)

 If a module isn't found, a compile-time error is produced.

 Inko doesn't support importing modules relative to another module.

-## Third-party dependencies
+## Third-party packages

 Inko has a built-in package manager, available using the `inko pkg` command and its subcommands (e.g. `inko pkg add`).
 Packages are just Git repositories hosted